No Other Land: Pro-Israeli criticism

 Israeli culture minister Miki Zohar denounced the film's 2025 Oscar win as a "sad moment for the world of cinema", adding: "Freedom of expression is an important value, but turning the defamation of Israel into a tool for international promotion is not art—it is sabotage against the State of Israel, especially in the wake of the October 7th massacre and the ongoing war".
 Roni Aboulafia of the Israeli Documentary Filmmakers Forum called Zohar's remarks "shameful", saying they reflected growing restrictions on free speech in Israel.
 Jonathan Sacerdoti decried the film's use of an Israeli song, "Ein Li Eretz Acheret" ("I Have No Other Land"), in what he deemed cultural appropriation and erasure of Jewish historical land claims in the region.
 Israeli NGO Regavim said the film used a "concoction of misrepresentations and outright fabrications".

 German culture minister Claudia Roth called Abraham's and Adra's acceptance speeches at the Berlin International Film Festival "shockingly one-sided".
 Senator for cultural affairs Joe Chialo called them "self-righteous anti-Israeli propaganda that has no place on the stages of Berlin".
 Mayor Kai Wegner called the ceremony antisemitic.
 Festival director Tricia Tuttle disagreed, and affirmed her support for the filmmakers.

 Hollywood nonprofit Creative Community for Peace said the film "presents a one-sided, inaccurate narrative that demonizes Israelis and overlooks the rationale behind Israel's security policies in the West Bank".
 Melanie Phillips said Masafer Yatta was "never under Palestinian Arab control" and claimed Adra had committed arson in Masafer Yatta in 2021 while blaming Jews for the act; Adra denied starting a fire, posting a video on Twitter showing the fire was caused by a tear-gas canister.
 Golan Ramraz, writing for TheWrap, called the film "a piece of propaganda draped in the trappings of journalism", noting the lack of settlement in the area in the 1980s and offers by Israeli authorities to compromise by allowing limited settlement in the area.
-Miami Beach mayor Steven Meiner called it a "false, one-sided propaganda attack on the Jewish people".
+Miami Beach mayor Steven Meiner called it a "false, one-sided propaganda attack on the Jewish people", and attempted to ban the film from playing in Miami Beach before backing down.
 After the film won the Academy Award for Best Documentary Feature Film, Israeli news outlets Ynet and Israel National News published op-eds characterizing the film as "Pallywood propaganda".